Health Topics

 Results to check fertility:

-- Sperm count is the number of sperm in the entire sample.
-A low count may make it difficult to get your partner pregnant.
+- Sperm count: More than 39 million sperm in the entire sample.
+A count lower than this may make it difficult to get your partner pregnant.

-- Sperm shape (morphology) is the number of sperm that have a normal shape.
+- Sperm shape (morphology): Over 4% of your sperm should have a normal shape.
 Sperm with abnormal shapes may not be able to fertilize an egg.

-- pH describes the acidity of your semen.
-Abnormal acidity can kill sperm or affect their ability to move.
+- pH: 7.2 to 8.0 pH.
+A pH outside of this range can kill sperm or affect their ability to move.

-- White blood cells (leukocytes) in sperm may be a sign that an infection is affecting your fertility.
+- White blood cells (leukocytes): Less than 1 million white blood cells per 1 milliliter of semen.
+More than this may be a sign that an infection is affecting your fertility.

 If your semen analysis results aren't all normal, it doesn't mean you're permanently infertile.
-But it does show that your sperm may be part of the problem you and your partner are having getting pregnant.
+But it does show that your sperm may be part of the reason you and your partner are having difficulties getting pregnant.

-Your provider may order more tests to help find the cause of the problem so it can be treated.
+Your provider may order more tests, such as ultrasounds and blood tests, to help find the cause of the problem so it can be treated.
 There are many possible causes, including:

 Treatments for infertility depend on the cause.
-To help improve your chances of having a baby, your provider may refer you to a doctor who specializes in infertility.
+To help improve your chances of getting your partner pregnant, your provider may refer you to a provider who specializes in infertility.

 Results for semen analysis to check a vasectomy: